practo/plog/README.md

 # plog

-plog is a wrapper over [klog](https://github.com/kubernetes/klog) which supports
+plog is a wrapper over [klog](https://github.com/kubernetes/klog) which supports hooks